jnorthrup/photon/README.md

-it is my hope to express these factors in terms of pushing a marble through space (rolling optional) and declaring a program's state as a collection of trajectories signaled-by positive energy changes to the signal along 1 dimension, and describe effects as concentric onion rings or as intersecting planes with program state trajectories along a sinusoidal curve.
+it is my hope to express these factors in terms of pushing a marble through space (rolling optional) and declaring a program's state as a collection of trajectories signaled-by positive energy changes to the signal along 1 dimension, and describe effects signalled by negative energy changes to the signal as concentric onion rings or as intersecting planes with program state trajectories.

 the process of defining a program's execution happens at higher dimensions created by collision of state trajectory with instruction planes/bottles/orbits that represent existing empirical language constructs with virtual machine runtimes.